gvnzhou/react-admin-blocks/README.md

 | 📝 Dynamic Forms    | 🔄     |
 | 📁 File Upload      | 🔄     |
 | 🌍 i18n Support     | 🔄     |

+## 🎭 Mock API

+This project uses **Mock Service Worker (MSW)** to provide a complete backend experience without requiring a real server.
+All API interactions are intercepted and mocked, including:

+- User authentication and authorization
+- CRUD operations for user management
+- Dashboard statistics and data
+- Form submissions and validation

+The mock API runs in all environments (development and production), making this project a fully functional demo that can be deployed anywhere without backend dependencies.

 ## 📦 Getting Started